The Most Beautiful No

 ANNIE: No it is.
 It is.
 2020 and 1981, isn’t that going to be 40 years 2021?

 NEIL: May we see each other in 2021 healthy.
 I love you.
 Thank you for being on She’s A Talker.

 ANNIE: Let’s survive the plague.
 I love you, Neil.

-NEIL: Thank you so much for listening to this episode of She’s a Talker.
-A few things before we get to the credits.
-First of all, I’m really interested in people’s responses to our new card of the day hotline.
-Call in at (314) 635-0555 to hear a card and leave a response.
-In the meantime, here are some thoughts from people who wrote in via email and Instagram.
-In my conversation with poet Nick Flynn, we talked about the card, the specific, tentative, hyper attentive way one tastes something to see if it’s gone bad.
-In response, Instagram user Brokebackdesert wrote, “The specific, tentative, hyper attentive way a parent smells their baby’s bottom is not unlike a chef decoding recipes from aromas.”
+NEIL: Thank you so much for listening to this episode of She’s A Talker.
+Before we get to the credits. here are some thoughts from people who wrote in via email and Instagram.
+In my conversation with poet Nick Flynn, we talked about the card, the specific, tentative, hyper-attentive way one tastes something to see if it’s gone bad.
+In response, Instagram user Brokebackdesert wrote, “The specific, tentative, hyper-attentive way a parent smells their baby’s bottom is not unlike a chef decoding recipes from aromas.”

 NEIL: John Kensal wrote, “The exquisite mix of repulsion and fascination to have edible raw within one’s grasp.
 As a willful gesture, the action possesses a regretful yet compelling relationship between hand and mouth at best to test our capacity for the humanizing effects that accompany a sense of revulsion.”
 Another card Nick and I talked about was when a toddler falls, that space before they start to cry.
 Will Heinrich wrote, “Isn’t that where all of adult civilization takes place?”
 Thanks to everyone who wrote in.
 As always, we’d love it if you’d rate and review us on Apple Podcast or share this episode with a friend.